Satish-A-Wadekar/GoogleCharts-Renderer/README.md

 - Convert your raw JSON data into google chart DataTable*

 ## How it works
-My plugin internaly follows all steps of google chart javascript code, so its nothing but one javascript wrapper which has encapsulated all complex code and gives you simple options to implement complex code easily.
+This library module internaly follows all steps of google chart javascript code, so its nothing but one javascript wrapper library which has encapsulated all complex code and gives you very simple options to implement complex code easily.

 ### Properties and functions: